Immurement: Literature

-- Stage, film, and television
+Stage, film, and television

+In the play Antigone, the titular character is immured in a cave by King Creon for performing funeral rites for Polynices, though her death ultimately comes from hanging inside of her tomb.

 In the 1944 film The Canterville Ghost, Sir Simon (Charles Laughton) is immured by his father while he is hiding to avoid fighting a duel.

 At the end of the 1955 movie Land of the Pharaohs, scheming Princess Nellifer (Joan Collins) is shocked to learn that she has been immured in the tomb of her husband Pharaoh Khufu (Jack Hawkins).

 In "The Ikon of Elijah", a 1960 episode of Alfred Hitchcock Presents, the main character is immured in a monastic cell as penance for having killed a monk.

-Poe's The Cask of Amontillado has been adapted for film and television, including a segment in Roger Corman's anthology Tales of Terror (1962) and an episode of the 2023 Netflix series The Fall of the House of Usher.
+Edgar Allan Poe's short story "The Cask of Amontillado", in which the narrator murders a rival by immuring him in a crypt, has been adapted for film and television, including a segment in Roger Corman's anthology Tales of Terror (1962) and an episode of the 2023 Netflix series The Fall of the House of Usher.

 The walling-in of wayward monastics, individuals and entire cloisters alike, is common in the genre of nunsploitation; several such films draw on the historical case of the Nun of Monza in particular.
 Though in reality she was released from immurement after serving some 10 or 15 years, some movies dramatize her fate as one of permanent confinement.

 In the 1976 Danish comedy film The Olsen Gang Sees Red the protagonist is momentarily immured in a castle dungeon next to actual immurements.

 In a 1984 episode of Thomas the Tank Engine "The Sad Story of Henry" the engine Henry was immured as punishment for disobeying the orders of The Fat Controller.

+In a 1999 episode of Angel, "Room of a Vu", Maude Pearson immured her son Dennis.

 In a 2003 episode of The Simpsons, "C.E.D'oh", Mr. Burns unsuccessfully tries to immure Homer Simpson as revenge for taking over the Springfield Nuclear Power Plant.